 An addiction can lead to severe emotional and physical pain if left unaddressed.
 If you are a friend or a family member of someone suffering from an addiction, you may be struggling with how to help them get sober.
-Start by researching treatment programs and approaching your loved one about the problem.
+Start by researching addiction treatment programs and approaching your loved one about the problem.
 Interventions are an option if the person refuses treatment.
 Enabling is a common behavior of family members and friends of addicts that can lead to further substance abuse.
 It can be difficult to escape this cycle and help your loved one recover.
 Learn how to set boundaries with the person and remember to take care of yourself.

 An addiction is a chronic condition characterized by continuing to use drugs or alcohol despite negative consequences.
 It’s important to be aware of the signs and symptoms of addiction so you can support your loved one in getting the help he or she needs.